Attendees of the first LIPS in 2011

 GLPA's "Live from the Planetarium" - glpaweb.org/live-from-the-planetarium

-Lawrence Hall of Science: Planetarium Educator's Workshop Guide - www.planetarium-activities.org/
+Lawrence Hall of Science: Planetarium Educator's Workshop Guide and a number of audience-participation planetarium activity ideas - www.planetarium-activities.org/

 From Dream to Discovery: Inside NASA